 Dr. Curry is recognized internationally for her expertise in health behavior research and the translation of research findings into health policy.
 Her extensive research in tobacco includes publications on motivation to quit smoking, randomized trials of promising smoking cessation and prevention interventions, evaluations of the use and cost effectiveness of tobacco cessation treatments under different health insurance plans, and health care costs and utilization associated with tobacco cessation.
 Her research also encompasses studies of dietary change, modification of risky drinking patterns, and methods of increasing compliance with recommended cancer screenings.

 Dr. Curry's work has been published in the New England Journal of Medicine, Preventive Medicine, American Journal of Preventive Medicine, Health Psychology, and American Journal of Public Health.
-She also serves on the editorial board of the American Journal of Preventive Medicine and is an editorial reviewer for numerous journals.
+She is an editorial reviewer for numerous journals and was previously the associate editor for clinical practice for the American Journal of Preventive Medicine.

 Dr. Curry has been a member of the U.S. Preventive Services Task Force since January 2009.